ludlovian/pixutil/README.md

 ## timeout
 `await timeout(p, ms = 5000)`
-Wraps a promise in a timeout
+Wraps a promise in a timeout.
+Or wraps an async function.

 ## uniq
 `uniq(elem, elem,...)` or `uniq(arr, arr,...)`